-1- Department of Anatomical Sciences & Cognitive Neuroscience, Faculty of Medicine, Tehran Medical sciences, Islamic Azad university, Tehran, Iran.
+1- Department of Anatomical Sciences & Cognitive Neuroscience, TeMS.C., Islamic Azad University, Tehran, Iran.

 Abstract:

-Background: Cerebral ischemia is one of the leading causes of global mortality and the prominent cause of disability in many countries.
-Damage caused by reperfusion is due to the inflammatory function of the damaged tissue.
+Introduction: Cerebral ischemia is one of the leading causes of global mortality and disability in many countries.
+Damage caused by reperfusion is due to the inflammatory function of the injured tissue.
 Ischemia-reperfusion causes the formation of oxygen free radicals and other oxidants.
-The CA1 region of the hippocampus is one of highly sensitive parts of the brain against ischemia and hypoxia.
-The Nigella Sativa plant with its antioxidant properties can remove free radicals and Cell damage compounds in order to prevent damage to viable cells and cell death.
+The CA1 region of the hippocampus is one of the highly sensitive parts of the brain in ischemia and hypoxia.
+The Nigella sativa plant, with its antioxidant properties, can remove free radicals and cell-damaging compounds to prevent cell death and damage to viable cells.
+To determine the effects of hydroalcoholic extract and nano-hydroalcoholic extract containing N. sativa on the CA1 region of the hippocampus in male Wistar rats following transient global ischemia/reperfusion.

-Methods: Four groups of 32 male Wistar rats were randomly formed (control, Ischemia, hydroalcoholic extract of black recipient seed and nano-extract of hydroalcoholic black seed recipient groups).
-Ligation of bilateral common carotid arteries induced Ischemia model.
-After behavioral test, brains removal was completed and prepared for Nissl staining and soteriological evaluations along with expression level of Bax and Bcl2, by real time PCR technique.
+Methods: Four groups of 32 male Wistar rats were randomly formed: Control, ischemia, hydroalcoholic extract of black recipient seed, and nano-extract of hydroalcoholic black seed recipient.
+Ligation of bilateral common carotid arteries induced an ischemia model.
+Following the behavioral test, brain removal was completed and prepared for Nissl staining and stereological evaluations, along with the expression levels of Bax and Bcl2, using the real-time PCR technique.

-Results: considerable raise in the number of viable pyramidal cells was observed in Hydroalcoholic Extract and Nano Hydroalcoholic Extract groups compared to the ischemia group.
-Bax expression was elevated and the expression of Bcl-2 was declined subsequent to transient global I/R in the CA1 region.
-The effects of transient global I/R on genes expression was reversed by the injection of hydroalcoholic and nano-hydroalcoholic extract containing Nigella Sativa.
+Results: A considerable rise in the number of viable pyramidal cells was observed in the hydroalcoholic extract and nano-hydroalcoholic extract groups compared to the ischemia group.
+Bax expression was elevated, and the expression of Bcl-2 declined after transient global I/R in the CA1 region.
+The effects of transient global ischemia/reperfusion (I/R) on gene expression were reversed by the injection of hydroalcoholic and nano-hydroalcoholic extracts containing N. Sativa.

-Conclusion: Transient global I/R remarkably promotes cell death and morphological changes.it seems that Hydroalcoholic Extract of Nigella sativa especially Nano Hydroalcoholic extract of Nigella sativa at a dose of 400 mg / kg, may be a suitable solution for the treatment of ischemia-induced brain damage.
+Conclusion: Transient global I/R remarkably promotes cell death and morphological changes.
+It appears that the hydroalcoholic extract of N. sativa, particularly the nano-hydroalcoholic extract, at a dose of 400 mg/kg, may be a suitable solution for treating ischemia-induced brain damage.

 Type of Study: